alecmuffett/the-onion-diaries/building-proof-of-concept.md

 ## Goal

-Let's build an Onion site which serves proxied-and-rewritten content for a single port (port 80) of the BBC website.
+Let's build an Onion site which serves proxied-and-rewritten content for a single port (port 80) of the primary BBC website.

 In other words: you will go to an onion site that you create, which will fetch HTML from the BBC site and rewrite the HTML as-if it had come from your Onion site.